fergomez/WP-Music-Links/WP Music Links/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Fixed bug: adding festival with no Last.fm information, it would set the item as an artist ("=" on an if instead of "==").
+* Enhancement: select tag for type choice (either "artist" either "festival").

 = 0.1.2 =
 * Fixed bug: editing festival with no Last.fm information, it would set the item as an artist ("=" on an if instead of "==").
 * Enhancement: if the plugin does not find the selected item in the edition, it will not continue and will ask for another one.